advance100/doc_webpack/internal-webpack-plugins.md

 ### `node/NodeSourcePlugin(options)`

-This module adds stuff from node.js that is not avalible in non-node.js environments.
+This module adds stuff from node.js that is not available in non-node.js environments.

 It adds polyfills for `process`, `console`, `Buffer` and `global` if used.
-It also binds the buildin node.js replacement modules.
+It also binds the built in Node.js replacement modules.

 ### `node/NodeTargetPlugin`